redixhumayun/redixhumayun.github.io/_drafts/diagnosing-performance-issues.md

 The reason users were facing a slow down at around 2PM everyday was because our IOPS would be over 100 throughout the day, which would consume burst credits which would then run out by 2PM, post which we were limited to 100 IOPS.

-This caused all the timeouts our users were facing.
+This caused all the timeouts our users were facing!
 We figured the simplest & cheapest way to fix this would be to increase the storage capacity of our EBS volume.
 We increased it to 100GB which gave us a baseline of 300 IOPS.
 We figured this would be enough because our average IOPS over the course of a day had wild fluctuations but seemed to average around this number.

 We upgraded our EBS volume and waiting for the next afternoon ----  and the exact same issue came up again!